1. When does the new school year begin and end? How long is the school day?

 2. What is the school’s enrollment?
 What are the class sizes?

-The school’s enrollment is 920 students.
+The school’s enrollment is 850 students.
 Pre-K to Senior Kindergarten has one class each.
 These classes have a maximum capacity of 20 students.
-There are two sections for grade 1, two sections for grade 2, two sections for grade 3, two sections for grade 4, three sections for grade 5, four sections for grade 6 – 8.
+There are two sections for grade 1, two sections for grade 2, two sections for grade 3, two sections for grade 4, three sections for grade 5, three sections for grade 6, four sections for grade 7 and five sections for grade 8.
 The maximum class size in grades 1~8 is 23 students per class.
 High school classes range from 8 to 25 students, depending on the nature of the course.
 Core courses in High School tend to be large and some have two or more sections in order to accommodate all students.
 Elective courses in the later high school years are smaller.

 3. How are teachers hired?